History

 MWC has its second All-American as winger Heather Walsh is selected to the Collegiate All-American Second Team.

-MWC hosts the Women's Collegiate Division II National Rugby Championships, finishing fourth.
+MWC hosts an invitational Women's Collegiate Division II National Rugby Championships, finishing fourth.

 1997-1998